Hiking, Climbing and Mountaineering

 - Practice incline walking at elevation with a custom weighted mountaineering pack

-- Improve aerobic endurance through our Endurance classes
+- Improve aerobic endurance through our Endurance programs

-- Work on strength and power through our Power classes
+- Work on strength and power through our Power programs

 Info for Guides and Expedition Companies

-As an expedition guide, your job is to make sure everyone in your group has a safe and enjoyable experience.
+Expedition guides ensure everyone in the group has a safe and enjoyable experience.
 Participants who come physically unprepared for the trek are often unable to keep up, leading to disparity in the group.
-This makes your job much more difficult.
-You need your participants in good physical condition and as ready as they can be for the challenges a high altitude journey may bring.
-At Altitude, we can work with you and your participants before departure.
+Participants need to be in good physical condition and ready for the challenges.
+At Altitude, we can work with guides and participants before departure.